Charles Smith (American football)

-Charles Harlin "Rabbit" Smith (March 13, 1924 – December 10, 2013) was an American football back who played one season with the Chicago Cardinals of the National Football League (NFL).
-He was drafted by the Chicago Cardinals in the 16th round of the 1947 NFL Draft.
-He played college football at the University of Georgia and attended Palatka High School in Palatka, Florida.
+Charles Harlin "Rabbit" Smith (March 13, 1924 – December 10, 2013) was an American professional football back who played one season with the Chicago Cardinals of the National Football League (NFL).
+He was drafted by the Chicago Cardinals in the 16th round of the 1947 NFL draft.
+He played college football at the University of Georgia.
 He was nicknamed Rabbit for his speed.

-Early years
+Early life

-Smith played high school football as a two-way back at Palatka High School.
+Smith played high school football as a two-way back at Palatka High School in Palatka, Florida.
 He was also a catcher and middle infielder on the baseball team, a forward in basketball and a jumper, sprinter and relay man in track.
 He graduated in 1943.

 College career

 Smith played college football and baseball for the Georgia Bulldogs.

 Professional career

-Smith was selected by the Chicago Cardinals of the NFL with the 142nd pick in the 1947 NFL Draft and signed with the team on March 2, 1947.
+Smith was selected by the Chicago Cardinals of the NFL with the 142nd pick in the 1947 NFL draft and signed with the team on March 2, 1947.
 He played in seven games for the Cardinals during the 1947 season.
 He was released by the Cardinals on May 21, 1948.